Back in the day, VW's were everywhere and finding a decent used one for sale was no

 · Convertible, split window

-When you go to look at a vintage VW for sale, make sure you take; flash light
+When you go to look at a vintage VW for sale, make sure you take; a flashlight

 (very important for looking for the VIN, hidden rust, oil leaks, etc.),